Gilli (film)

 Gilli is a 2009 Indian Kannada-language romantic drama film directed by Raghav Loki.
-A remake of Selvaraghavan's 2004 Tamil film 7G Rainbow Colony, the film stars newcomers Gururaj and Rakul Preet Singh.
+A remake of Selvaraghavan's 2004 Tamil-Telugu bilingual film 7G Rainbow Colony, the film stars newcomers Gururaj and Rakul Preet Singh.
 The film, with music scored by Yuvan Shankar Raja and cinematography handled by Mungaru Male fame Krishna, was launched in February 2009 and released on 16 October 2009, coinciding with Diwali.

 Plot

 The film begins with Guru aka Gilli on his way to work.
 People stare at him and laugh behind his back as he travels to his office.
 He appears distracted throughout the day and even instructs his assistant to postpone an important meeting with a big client.
 He then waits for someone at Marina Beach with a bouquet of flowers.
 His best friend, Shetty sees him and asks him who he is waiting for.
 Gilli explains he is waiting to meet his girlfriend, Anitha for their date.
 In flashbacks, the audience is shown how Gilli first met Anitha.

 Gilli belongs to a lower middle class family, living with his parents and younger sister.
 He is perceived as a good-for-nothing person as he skips classes and gets involved in fights.
 Gilli believes that his father hates him and often quarrels with him, even threatening to leave the house, only to be persuaded not to do so by his mother.
 Gilli's life changes when a once well-to-do family moves into the same colony due to loss in business.
 Gilli is attracted to the daughter of his new neighbour, Anitha.
 Although he tries to woo her, Anitha treats him with disdain.
 One day, Gilli confesses to Anitha that he loves her.
 He tells her that having always been ridiculed, he found respite in the fact that she at least bothered to look at him.
 He promises to wipe her thoughts out of his mind, as he is not right for her.

 Despite himself, Gilli continues pursuing her.
 Anitha realizes that Gilli is not such a useless fellow when Shetty tells her that she has seen Gilli dismantle and assemble a motorcycle within minutes each time they steal a bike to get drunk.
 Anitha takes Gilli to a Yamaha dealer and asks them to give him a job.
 He is promised a job if he can assemble a bike.
 Initially, the lethargic Gilli is uninterested and gives up the task.
 Anitha takes him to the washroom and slaps him before revealing that she has fallen in love with him.
 She then tells him that they can only be together if he gets a proper job and gets his life straightened out.
 Gilli then demonstrates his skill in motorcycle assembly, securing a good job with the dealer.